MarkusHarnusek/MarkDownConverter/README.md

 ### Co-Authoring

-Some style aspects have been codeveloped by [7XDev](https://github.com/7XDev)
+Some style aspects have been co-developed by [7XDev](https://github.com/7XDev)

 ### Icons
 #### Flaticon Icons